Pseudoregalia: Plot

 Sybil, upon arriving in a mysterious castle's dungeon through the use of a golden mirror, expresses vague concern about her punctuality and an unknown goal.
-As she travels through the labyrinthine structure, various NPCs and Signposts point to a far off tower with a princess in need of saving.
+As she travels through the labyrinthine structure, various NPCs and signposts point to a far off tower with a princess in need of saving.

 After obtaining all 5 Major Keys, and the upgrades required to reach them, Sybil is able to open the door at the top of said tower where the princess awaits.
 However, upon reaching her chamber, the Princess attacks Sybil and is soon after defeated.
 Afterwards, the castle collapses and it is revealed that the events previous were only a dream being had by someone who seems to know the Princess, who thanks Sybil for waking him up and wishes her luck on her next adventure.

 Development

 The initial version of Pseudoregalia was developed in around three weeks as a submission for the Metroidvania Month 19 Game Jam, which took place between February and March 2023.
 The original version, which won first place in the game jam, was released for free via itch.io.
 An extended, "full" version of the game was made available to purchase via Steam on 28 July 2023.
+Compared with the jam build, it added the Twilight Theatre and Listless Library areas, reworked the layout of the Underbelly, and introduced further movement techniques such as the somersault and the wall kick reversal.
 According to the developer, the production of the extended version took four months, and since then, there has been an update adding an in-game map.
-The developer plans to release future updates for the title as well.
+That update, released in March 2024, added the Memento item, which provides a top-down map of each area, enlarged the entrance to the room holding the Underbelly major key, and introduced time trials that unlock an additional outfit for Sybil.